-The Mental Health Review Tribunal is currently conducting a project regarding the Electronic Recording of Tribunal hearings.
-They would like feedback from patients, support persons, legal representatives, advocates, clinicians, family members and carers, or anyone else about how they feel about audio recording Tribunal hearings.
+The Mental Health Review Tribunal is conducting a project regarding the Electronic Recording of Tribunal hearings.
+They asked for feedback from patients, support persons, legal representatives, advocates, clinicians, family members and carers, or anyone else about how they feel about audio recording Tribunal hearings.
 Up until now, the only official record taken of the hearing has been the handwritten notes of the Tribunal members.

 QAI made its submission on 11 March 2019.

 We submitted that Tribunal hearings should be audio recorded for the following reasons:

 - To ensure an accurate record of proceedings;

 - To assist Tribunal members with the preparation of a statement of reasons and improve their quality.
 The large number of hearings, the similar nature of successive case details, and reliance on personal memory and handwritten notes can impede accurate recollection of hearings from which to prepare a statement of reasons, sometimes many days or weeks after the hearing has taken place;

 - To assist in clarification of issues, even in the absence of a request for a statement of reasons, for example, discrepancies in limited community treatment conditions or reasons for an adjournment;

 - To enable legal representatives to properly consider prospects of appeal, particularly where clients were not represented at the Tribunal hearing;

 - To improve both Tribunal and legal representative engagement in hearings, who are currently occupied in taking detailed notes of the hearing;

 - To improve client engagement and understanding of the process and their treating team’s reasons for making certain recommendations, which may ultimately improve their recovery;